-Internally only the galeries retain their 14th century appearance.
+Internally only the galleries retain their 14th century appearance.
 The central pulpit and pews which form a circle were added in 1860.
 The temple is a rare example of Protestant church dating from before the 19th century.
 As well as being a museum it is occasionally still used as a church.

 The region around Le Poet-Laval is often visited for the lavender fields and scenery, while the Provencal Drome and Vaison-la-Romaine are to the south and some of the picturesque Ardeche villages such as Vogue and Saint-Montan are a short distance to the west.

 Map of Le Poet-Laval and places nearby